-On days of big football video games, La Cabaña owner Selvin Oseguera regularly answers cellphone calls from humans of a half-dozen Central American nationalities to reassure them that the game may be proven on the television his restaurant.
-Oseguera is Honduran, but the eating place serves as a makeshift network hub for folks who hail from Central America.
-And Oseguera couldn’t be happier approximately that.
+On days of big football video games, La Cabaña owner Selvin Oseguera regularly answers cellphone calls from humans of a half-dozen Central American nationalities to reassure them that the game may be proven at his television.
+Oseguera is Honduran, but the eating place serves as a makeshift network hub for folks from Central America.
+And Oseguera couldn’t be happier about that.

-Before commencing La Cabaña (Greenwood, 606 N a hundred and fifth St.; 206.420.7693) in 2015, Oseguera had realized that no Seattle eating place changed into serving his domestic cuisine or that of a lot of his Latin American buddies.
-So he designed his menu to consist of tastes from throughout Central America.
-The ensuing cultural mash-up can be overcomplicated, but Oseguera’s nearly three a long time of revel in the neighborhood eating place world make the jogging of La Cabaña as clean because of the sweet crema at the facet of the fried plantains.
+Before commencing La Cabaña (Greenwood, 606 N a hundred and fifth St.; 206.420.7693) in 2015, Oseguera had realized that no Seattle eating place changed to serving his domestic cuisine or that a lot of his Latin American buddies.
+So, he designed his menu to include tastes from throughout Central America.
+The ensuing cultural mash-up can be overcomplicated, but Oseguera’s nearly three long times of revel in the neighborhood eating place world makes the jogging of La Cabaña clean because of the sweet crema at the facet of the fried plantains.

 At age 21, Oseguera accompanied an older brother to Seattle and proper into the kitchen of Chinook’s, wherein he commenced as a dishwasher.
-Although he had the concept, he would live within the U.S. For just a few years, he worked his way up thru the ranks, experiencing almost every process inside the restaurant industry, from busser to sous chef to manager, shifting through the kitchens of some of Seattle eating places, consisting of Ray’s, Duke’s, Palisade and Tutta Bella.
-Only then did he, his wife, Elena, and his sister-in-law, Nancy Karina Cerrato, begin making plans in their very own vicinity.
-While deciding on cuisine for their eating place, they checked out Tutta Bella’s Italian menu and Paseo’s Caribbean-centric food and ultimately requested themselves, “Why don’t we do our food?”
+Although he had the concept that he would live within the U.S. For just a few years, he worked his way up through the ranks, experiencing almost every process inside the restaurant industry, from busser to sous chef to manager, shifting through the kitchens of some of Seattle eating places, consisting of Ray’s, Duke’s, Palisade and Tutta Bella.
+Only then did he, his wife, Elena, and his sister-in-law, Nancy Karina Cerrato, begin making plans in their vicinity.
+While deciding on cuisine for their eating place, they checked out Tutta Bella’s Italian menu and Paseo’s Caribbean-centric food and ultimately asked themselves, “Why don’t we do our food?”

-Friends from distinct Central American countries supplied recipes for notion, which they added to their own Honduran menu.
-Now, La Cabaña diners come together over thick, heat house-made tortillas that accompany a maximum of the dishes and are wrapped around Salvadoran chicken stew with chayote, Guatemalan shredded pork in crimson sauce, and Nicaraguan steak topped with caramelized onions.
-Because few restaurants serve any of these dishes, each person craving Central American consolation food involves La Cabaña.
+Friends from distinct Central American countries supplied recipes for the notion, which they added to their Honduran menu.
+Now, La Cabaña diners come together over thick, heated house-made tortillas that accompany a maximum of the dishes and are wrapped around Salvadoran chicken stew with chayote, Guatemalan shredded pork in crimson sauce, and Nicaraguan steak topped with caramelized onions.
+Because few restaurants serve these dishes, everyone craving Central American consolation food involves La Cabaña.
 It can be a difficult crowd.
 “People are available, and they arrive lower back,” says Oseguera.
 “That tells me I’m doing it properly.”

 RECIPE Salpicón

-Oseguera’s wife, Elena, delivered him to this Honduran uniqueness when they had been first courting.
+When they first courted, Oseguera’s wife, Elena, delivered him to this Honduran uniqueness.
 Wanting to make him a dish from domestic (she and Oseguera are from the same metropolis), she landed on this shredded meat dish, but it grew to become out he’d by no means had it earlier than!
-He thinks salpicón may additionally have grown to be popular after he left Honduras (she came to the U.S. 12 years after he arrived), but it’s now one of his favorite menu objects.
+He thinks salpicón may have grown popular after he left Honduras (she came to the U.S. 12 years after he arrived), but it’s now one of his favorite menu objects.

-The secret to making salpicón, he says, is to flavor as you go.
+He says the secret to making salpicón is to flavor it as you go.
 “Every time, it’s a bit extraordinary,” he says, so checking in at the seasonings helps reap just the right flavor.

 Ingredients